Line of Duty Cast Spotted Filming Near Belfast City Airport Sparking New Series Hopes

 Why It Matters

-A return for 'Line of Duty' would be a major television event.
-The show is one of the BBC's crown jewels, a critical and commercial success that has become part of the national conversation.
-Its return would guarantee huge ratings and dominate social media.
-For the BBC, it would be a surefire hit in an increasingly competitive broadcasting landscape.
-The show's popularity also transcends entertainment; its catchphrases like "Mother of God!" and "Now we're sucking diesel!" have entered the popular lexicon.
-A new instalment would allow creator Jed Mercurio to address some of the criticisms of the Series 6 finale and potentially give the beloved characters a final, definitive send-off.
+A return for 'Line of Duty' is a major television event.
+The show is one of the BBC's crown jewels β a critical and commercial success that has become part of the national conversation.
+Its return guarantees huge ratings and will dominate social media in a way few dramas can.
+For the BBC, it is a surefire hit in an increasingly competitive broadcasting landscape where streaming giants are constantly chipping away at traditional audiences.
+The show's popularity transcends entertainment; catchphrases like "Mother of God!" and "Now we're sucking diesel!" have entered the popular lexicon, and the AC-12 interview room has become one of the most iconic settings in British television history.
+Series 7 offers creator Jed Mercurio the opportunity to address some of the criticisms of the Series 6 finale and potentially give the beloved characters a definitive, satisfying send-off β or set up yet another jaw-dropping twist.

 Local Impact